River Dwyryd: Afon Prysor

 The Afon Prysor is the largest tributary of the Dwyryd, entering its left bank in the tidal section downstream of Maentwrog.
 It rises in the hills to the east of Trawsfynydd and flows past the southern end of the village to enter Llyn Trawsfynydd, a large reservoir close to the A470.
 Prior to construction of the dam in the 1920s for hydroelectric power, the river had wandered across a broad upland marsh here known as Cors Goch.
 It is the only inland water in the UK that has been used as a source of cooling water for a nuclear power station.
 The Afon Prysor resumes its course below the dam, to flow down to the Dwyryd through the steeply wooded valley of Ceunant Llennyrch which is at the core of a national nature reserve.
 Most of the flow from the reservoir is channelled through the hydro-electric power station close to Maentwrog; the flow then re-joins the Prysor just before the confluence.

 River traffic

 At no point is the river deep enough to accommodate sea-going ships, but in the second half of the 18th century a number of quays were constructed west of Maentwrog from which small vessels took cargoes of timber and, increasingly, slate to be transferred to sea-going ships in deeper water southwest of what would become Porthmadog, transferring to Porthmadog itself when its harbour was opened in 1824.
 The river was and remains so shallow that viable cargoes could only be carried at spring tides.
 Some of the quays remain to this day, used by anglers.
 The opening of the Ffestiniog Railway in 1836 dealt a mortal blow to the Dwyryd traffic, which ended completely by 1860.

+Electricity pylons

+Since 1966, the 400kV electricity transmission route connecting the Pentir substation near Bangor with the former Trawsfynydd Power Station, now a 400kV substation, has crossed the estuary near to Penrhyndeudraeth, with pylons used on this section of the route.
+In 2022 work began to remove the pylons which cross the estuary and once completed, this part of the route will run beneath the estuary.
+This will take seven years to complete, and ten pylons will be removed.